-Her research project, "Hidden mortality and multilevel influences in Indiana's opioid epidemic: hot spots and hot links," aims to reveal the full extent of the epidemic’s death toll, including deaths that have not been classified as overdose but may be connected to opioids, with the ultimate goal of providing information to health professionals and policymakers who seek to more effectively predict and respond to the crisis.
+Her research project aims to reveal the full extent of the epidemic’s death toll, including deaths that have not been classified as overdose but may be connected to opioids, with the ultimate goal of providing information to health professionals and policymakers who seek to more effectively predict and respond to the crisis.

 The key objectives of Pescosolido’s Grand Challenge research are to identify geographic “hot spots” in Indiana where higher rates of opioid deaths are occurring and “hot links” between these deaths and particular characteristics or behaviors of individuals, communities or health care providers.

 Pescosolido and her collaborators will use an approach they previously pioneered to uncover hidden trends in another type of unexpected death, suicide.
 Like overdose, suicide is difficult to pinpoint as a cause of death and carries a high level of stigma, a negative perception of individuals associated with a particular attribute.
 The researchers will also examine where suicide and overdose overlap, particularly where apparent cases of accidental overdose may in fact be suicides.
 This investigation will reveal mental health challenges associated with opioid use that have not been fully explored.

 To find these hot spots and hot links, Pescosolido’s team will combine information on individual deaths from the National Violent Death Reporting System with comparison data on living individuals from the American Community Survey.
 Indiana only recently joined the National Violent Death Reporting System, and the state voluntarily elected to track opioid overdose through this system, making this type of research possible for the first time.
 Additionally, the team has access to a large, representative data set on health care claims (with individual identifiers removed) that enables the researchers to observe community-specific trends in opioid prescriptions and practices such as “doctor-shopping” to obtain opioids.